sk7506/Wildfire-Research-Final/README.md

 Open for public use contingent on following [terms of service](https://data.chhs.ca.gov/pages/terms).

-### Brief Summary:
+### Data Source Brief Summaries:

+"This dataset contains counts of deaths for California residents by ZIP Code based on information entered on death certificates.
+Final counts are derived from static data and include out-of-state deaths of California residents.
+The data tables include deaths of residents of California by ZIP Code of residence (by residence).
+The data are reported as totals, as well as stratified by age and gender.
+Deaths due to all causes (ALL) and selected underlying cause of death categories are provided.
+See temporal coverage for more information on which combinations are available for which years" (CalHHS).

 "These dataset uses these existing layers and utilizes a series of both manual processes and ArcGIS Python (arcpy) scripts to merge these existing datasets into a single dataset that encompasses the known wildfires and prescribed fires within the United States and certain territories.
 Forty different fire layers were utilized in this dataset...
 Overall, we believe this dataset is designed be to a comprehensive collection of fire boundaries within the United States and provides a more thorough and complete picture of fires across the United States when compared to the datasets that went into it" (Welty et al).

 ## License of Source Code